bhstoller/bhstoller/README.md

 ## Hi, I'm Bradley Stoller!
-I am a passionate data scientist and aspiring consultant with a strong background in data analysis, busines strategy, and AI-driven solutions.
+I am an aspiring data scientist and consultant with a strong background in data analysis, busines strategy, and AI-driven solutions.
 I recently graduated from Cornell and am currently pursuing a Master of Science in Applied Data Science at the University of Chicago.

 - Aspiring Data Scientist and Consultant
 - M.S.
 Candidate, University of UChicago '25